miguelalarcos/quick-search-form/README.md

 }
 ```

-There are two widgets include with the package: *searchInMaster* and *tags*.
+There are two widgets included with the package: *searchInMaster* and *tags*.
 The first one is similar to an autocomplete because there's a search in a master collection while you are typing.
 Tags is like a select type multiple.

 In the last example above you can see a form to push to an array of an object.